alessio-buda/SMBUD-project/README.md

 # SMBUD-project

-# Bibliographic Database for Scientific Publications

 This repository showcases a university project focused on creating a bibliographic database for managing and querying large-scale datasets of scientific publications.
-The project was completed as part of the **Systems and Methods for Big and Unstructured Data (SMBUD)** course.
+The project was completed as part of the **Systems and Methods for Big and Unstructured Data (SMBUD)** course held at Politecnico di Milano by Prof. Marco Brambilla (academic year 2022-23).

 ## Project Overview